-Iundersta and that, as an observer for clinical education purposes, I may see or hear confidential information (such as, but not limited o: medical information, medical history, radio-logical reports, daily treatment information, etc.) about a patient, verbal discussions about patient care, and electronic communications that include confidential patient information.
-Student's Name (Please Print) Student's Signature Date
+education purposes, I may see or hear confito: medical information, medical history, rad information, etc.) about a patient, verbal discommunications that include confidential pal acknowledge that it is my responsibility to it io-logical reports, daily treatment cussions about patient care, and electronic tient information. respect the privacy and confidentiality of this se any confidential information outside of my am required to immediately report any

+Student's Name (Please Print) ·

+Student's Signature Date